studioespresso/craft-seo-fields/docs/templating.md

 Next to the site defaults and the field, you might also want to use text and images from another fields.

 To do this, you copy the plugin's meta [snippet](https://github.com/studioespresso/craft-seo-fields/blob/master/src/templates/_meta.twig) to the site templates and make changes to it there.
+Make sure you follow the changes commented at the top of the template.

 This is a normal Twig template so the usual conditionals and operators work here.
 You can use these for the fields that need a text value.
 For the OG and Twitter images, you can pass an ``Asset`` to ``meta.getOgImage()``, eg: ```{% set ogImage = meta.getOgImage(entry.overviewImage.one()) %}```.